 You won’t find issues here if you stick with the leading themes and theme developers, but if you’re considering another choice, it’s a good idea to test the demo in several browsers.

 Don’t be overwhelmed by the sheer number of themes available.
-The perfect option is out there, and if you start by looking at those that are known to be the best, you’ll probably find one that meets your needs quickly.
+The perfect option is out there, and if you start by looking at those known to be the best, you’ll probably find one that meets your needs quickly.

 Curious to learn more about using WordPress with your affiliate site?
 Join our newsletter.

 Our creations in your inbox, weekly.